Peru political fog thickens as election count official quits

 Luis Arce said on Wednesday night he would leave his post after the jury rejected the first 10 requests to annul votes presented by right-wing Keiko Fujimori, who was narrowly behind socialist outsider Pedro Castillo in the June 6 vote.

-The tight election has starkly divided the copper-rich Andean nation with marches and protests almost daily in the capital Lima, with supporters of each side demanding respect for the popular vote.
+The tight election has starkly divided the copper-rich Andean nation with marches and protests almost daily in the capital Lima.

 Arce in a resignation letter alleged bias on the jury and said "decisions were already made".
 His departure could hold up the confirmation of the result as the jury processes the contested ballots with just 44,000 votes between the candidates.

-The electoral office has said it received 1,088 requests to annul ballot boxes, although of that only 281 were presented before the legal deadline.
-Fujimori’s conservative party has filed hundreds of appeals involving at least 200,000 votes.
+Fujimori's conservative Fuerza Popular party has filed hundreds of appeals involving at least 200,000 votes.

+A lawyer representing Fuerza Popular said that in light of the magistrate´s resignation the government should consider asking the Organization of American States (OAS) to audit the electoral process, as was done in neighbouring Bolivia following contested elections in 2019.

+In a statement, the OAS said its mission to the country found no fault with the conduct of the election.

 Castillo, a former reacher and union leader, has rattled Peru's political elite, mining companies and markets with plans to redistribute mineral wealth and redraft the constitution.
 He has, however, moderated his rhetoric in recent weeks.